-Some of you may not remember this but about two and a half years ago I participated in a local 90 day weight loss challenge.
+Some of you may not remember this but in 2012, I participated in a local 90 day weight loss challenge.
 I didn’t win the challenge, and honestly that wasn’t my goal at all, it did change my life and that was all that I wanted.
 Then I got pregnant.
 I had really good intentions to keep my eating and workout routine up during my pregnancy but that just didn’t happen.
 I could give you a number of excuses that are actually pretty valid but that’s not the point of this post.
 Now here I am at almost the place where I had to start in 2012 during the Challenge.
 The difference?
 I know more now and I’ve realized that I love working out.
 The major hurdle, and I’m finding this to be with any healthier lifestyle change, is the food.

 Ugh.
 The food part of healthy living is such a challenge because as Americans we make convenience so easy and appealing.
 Plus, let’s be real here, crappy, bad for you food is cheaper.
 If you’ve grown up in a house where you bought whatever was in the grocery store it doesn’t come natural to look for organic and all natural products and don’t even get me started on marketing and buzz words.
 That’s not what this post is about though.
 This is about me and my family, the way we are going to go back to the basics and to where we were two years ago; because as the mom of the family I do drive the nutrition plan.
 I know from experience that if I make changes my family will follow suit.

 5 Easy Family Resolutions – Time to Be Healthy